mnneeltakemail2/testNeel3/development-and-api/waves-node-rest-api/asset-transactions/public-functions.md

-Balances for all assets that the given account ever had \(besides WAVES\).
+Balances for all assets that the given account ever had \(besides NEEL\).

 ```
 "address" - account's address in Base58 format